 Lainate

-Limbiate (site of the former Mombello asylum)
+Limbiate (home to the former Mombello mental hospital)

 Cesano Maderno